Human resources officer

 If you don't have a degree, you could start in an administrative role in an HR department and progress to an HR officer and then management role with experience and further training and CIPD-accredited qualifications.

-Although you don't need a postgraduate qualification to become an HR officer, it may be useful and there are a range of HR/personnel management Masters degrees available.
+Although you don't need a postgraduate qualification to become an HR officer, a Masters degree in HR/personnel management may be useful.
+Research courses thoroughly and make sure they meet your career requirements.
 Search for postgraduate courses in human resource management.

 Although it's possible to enter HR work without being professionally qualified, some employers will prefer you to have an accredited qualification from the CIPD, particularly for middle and higher management posts.